OfficeDev/office-js-docs/reference/excel/chartaddedeventargs.md

-# ChartAddedEvent Object (JavaScript API for Excel)
+# ChartAddedEventArgs Object (JavaScript API for Excel)

 Provides information about the worksheet that raised the Added event.